Course Code: CHC52015

 Important: Please read the requirements for the Diploma of Community Services when choosing a location for your Vocational Placement here >> Vocational Placement Requirements

-The Diploma of Community Services reflects the roles of community services, case management and social housing workers involved in the managing, co-ordinating and/or delivering of person-centered services to individuals, groups and communities.
+The Diploma of Community Services reflects the roles of community services, case management workers involved in the managing, co-ordinating and/or delivering of person-centered services to individuals, groups and communities.

 At this level, workers have specialised skills in community services and work autonomously under broad directions from senior management.